-Isagenix is a health and wellness brand that sells a variety of weight loss and beauty products.
-It’s a multi-level-marketing (MLM) company, and most of our previous reviews of MLM brands (like our review of Plexus supplements) have been unfavorable as these companies can be more focused on marketing than sound science.
+Isagenix is a health and wellness brand that sells a variety of weight loss and nutritional supplements.
+It’s a multi-level-marketing (MLM) company, and the brand describes itself as selling "science-backed products" that are "Clean.Authentic.Pure."

 Isagenix Collagen Elixir Review

-One of Isagenix's most popular products is their Collagen Elixir.
-Collagen is an effective anti-aging ingredient, given that it has significant research backing and is safe and non-toxic.
+Collagen is an effective anti-aging ingredient.
 It's the core structural protein in skin, and when taken supplementally it can help reverse the effects of decreasing collagen levels with age.

 The 5 gram (g) collagen dose in Isagenix Collagen Elixir is an effective dose, as medical research documents the effective dose range to be between 2.5 g and 10 g per day.
 We typically recommend a 10 g dose per day, since there are no risks or side effects to collagen supplementation and this appears to be the maximally-effective dose.

 The remaining active ingredients like goji extract powder are contained in a proprietary (prop) blend totalling only 160 milligrams (mg), or an average dose of 40 mg per ingredient.
 We can't find any clinical evidence that any of these ingredients improve skin quality at this dose.

 Collagen Elixir also contains two inactive ingredients that we consider questionable from a health perspective.

 Citric acid is a flavoring and preservative ingredient shown in a 2018 medical review to contribute to whole-body inflammation in some individuals.